 Attendance at all zoom sessions is expected.
 Missing more than 10% of this time can result in being dropped from the class.
 We will meet 32 times this semester!
-What this means is that no more than 3 class days can be missed.
+What this means is that no more than 4 zoom meetings can be missed.